Class limited to 7 students.

 Lodging and meals are up to you.
 Lone Pine has a wide array of dining and lodging options, from inexpensive to high end.

-Arrive at the Whitney Gallery a little after lunch (the exact time will be sent to you in advance of the class).
+Arrive at the Whitney Gallery after lunch (the exact time will be sent to you in advance of the class).

-Typically Lone Pine in summer is very hot, with day time temperatures in the 90-100 range, and nighttime temperatures in the 60s – 80s, making it extremely comfortable for shooting around sunrise and sunset.
+Typically Lone Pine in July is very hot and clear, with day time temperatures in the 90-100 range, and nighttime temperatures in the 60s – 80s, making it extremely comfortable for shooting astro in the wee hours of the morning.

 We take pains to ensure our activities are 100% above board.
 We obtain all the necessary permissions, certifications, and insurance required in order conduct our tours.

 We are also strong advocates of Leave No Trace (LNT) wilderness ethics.
 We teach responsible photography practices and never sacrifice the environment for the sake of a photo.
 Our goal is to leave our tour locations in better shape than the way we found them.